python/devguide/internals/garbage-collector.rst

     ...     pass
     ...

-    # Move everything to the last generation so it's easier to inspect
+    # Move everything to the old generation so it's easier to inspect
-    # the younger generations.
+    # the young generations.

     >>> gc.collect()
     0